Solutions to a system of Yang-Baxter matrix equations: Spectral Solutions to the System of Yang-Baxter Type Matrix Equations

+This gives $ gXg^{-1} \in Sol(gAg^{-1},~gBg^{-1}).$ \end{proof} As a result of the above Theorem \ref{l2.13}, if $A$ and $B$ are simultaneously diagonalizable, then any solutions to \eqref{main_equation} can be obtained from the following equivalent system of equations. where $J_A, J_B$ denote Jordan canonical forms of $A$ and $B$ respectively.
+Further, if $A$ and $B$ are simultaneously diagonalizable and similar.
+Then \eqref{main_equation} is equivalent to the Yang-Baxter equation: $YJ_AY = J_A Y J_A$. \begin{lemma} Let $\mathcal{X}$ be set of all simultaneous solutions to \eqref{main_equation} and to the equation $CXC=\ XCX$, where $C:=\ A+B$.
+Further, assume the pencils $A+\lambda B$ and $A-\lambda B$ are regular matrix pencils.
+Then, the set $\mathcal{X}$ contains only a unique solution ($X=0$) if and only if the spectra of the pencils have an empty intersection. \end{lemma} \begin{proof} If $X_0 \in \mathcal{X}$, then we have $X_0AX_0 = BX_0B$ and $X_0BX_0 = AX_0A$.
+Adding these equations gives,

-Since we have $XCX = CXC$, this implies $AX_0B+BX_0A =\ 0$. \end{proof} Note that the equation $AX_0B+BX_0A =0 $, in above lemma is similar to generalized Sylvester's equation.
-Which will lead us to the following necessary condition to be satisfied for the solution of our system. \begin{lemma} The equations in (\ref{main_equation}) and $CXC=\ XCX$, where $C\ =\ A+B$, have a simultaneous unique solution if the pencils $A+\lambda B$ and $A-\lambda B$ are regular, and their spectrum has an empty intersection. \end{lemma} The proof is straightforward from the condition of generalized Sylvester's equation's unique solution case. \begin{lemma} Let one of the coefficient matrices be non-singular (without loss of generality, let us assume A is non-singular), and the pencils $A+\lambda B$ and $A-\lambda B$ are regular.
-Then, for (\ref{main_equation}) and $CXC=\ XCX$, where $C\ =\ A+B$, have a simultaneous non-trivial solution, it is necessary that $BA^{-1}$ has a pair of eigenvalues $(\mu_1,\mu_2)$, such that their sum is zero. \end{lemma} \begin{proof} From the above lemma \ref{2.3}, if (\ref{main_equation}) has a non-trivial solution, then $\sigma(A+\lambda B) \cap \sigma(A-\lambda B) $ is non-empty.
-Let's say $\lambda_0 \in \sigma(A+\lambda B) \cap \sigma(A-\lambda B) $.
+Since we have $XCX = CXC$, this implies $AX_0B+BX_0A =\ 0$.\\ Note that the above equation, $AX_0B+BX_0A =0 $, is similar to the generalized Sylvester's equation.
+The rest follows from the generalized Sylvester's equation Theorem \ref{gen.sylvester} (unique solution case). \end{proof} \begin{theorem} Let $\mathcal{X}$ be set of all simultaneous solution to \eqref{main_equation} and $CXC=\ XCX$, where $C\ =\ A+B$.
+The following are true. \begin{itemize} \item[(a)] Let one of the coefficient matrices be non-singular (without loss of generality, let us assume $A$ is non-singular), and the pencils $A+\lambda B$ and $A-\lambda B$ are regular.
+If $\mathcal{X}$ contains a non-trivial solution, then $BA^{-1}$ has a pair of eigenvalues $(\mu_1,\mu_2)$, such that their sum is zero. \item[(b)] If $A$ and $B$ are invertible, and for some $X \in \mathcal{X}$, $(X,A,B)$ commute pairwise, then $X = 0$. \end{itemize} \end{theorem} \begin{proof} \begin{itemize} \item[(a)] By Theorem \ref{gen.sylvester} and Lemma \ref{2.3}, if \eqref{main_equation} has a non-trivial solution, then $\sigma(A,B) \cap \sigma(A, -B) $ is non-empty.
+Let's say $\lambda_0 \in \sigma(A, B) \cap \sigma(A, -B) $.
 Then,